Electronic Communication with Students

 4. Definitions

-4.2 Mass communication: Identical or substantially similar messages sent to a group of students in one or more batches.
+4.2.
+Mass Communication: Identical or substantially similar messages sent via email, text messaging, instant messaging, and other similar technologies to a group of students in one or more batches.
 Mass Communication is restricted to information that

 5. Responsibilities & Procedures

-5.1.1 The Registrar or their designee may designate the university employee positions that may access student records when sending electronic communications pursuant to this policy and University Standard 01-120 Student Records.
+5.1.1.
+The University Registrar or their designee may designate the university employee positions that may access student records when sending electronic communications pursuant to this policy and University Standard 01-120 Student Records.

-5.1.2 The Registrar or their designee must approve any unit that wishes to send Mass Communications or text messages to students pursuant to this policy.
-As part of the approval process, units, departments, and colleges that seek to send Mass Communications or text messages must have a written plan indicating the purpose, content, and frequency of Mass Communications or text messages that will be sent.
+5.1.2.
+The University Registrar or their designee must approve any unit’s communication plan that includes Mass Communications to students pursuant to this policy.
+As part of the approval process, units, departments, and colleges that seek to send Mass Communications must have a written plan indicating the purpose, content, and frequency of Mass Communications that will be sent.

-a.
-Approval by the Registrar or their designee is not required for
+b.
+Approval by the University Registrar or their designee is not required for

 i.
 Returned correspondence via text message that was initiated by the student.

 ii.
-Mass Communications sent by academic department leaders to the student majors and minors in their department.
+Mass Communications sent by academic department leaders or their designee to the student majors and minors in their department.

 iii.
 Electronic communication that the student requested, such as list servers, electronic newsletters, or similar.

-5.2.1 Only the Registrar, President or Provost or their designee may authorize a Mass Communication to all students at the university, and only the Registrar may send a Mass Communication to all students at the university.
+5.2.1.
+Only the University Registrar, President, or Provost, or their designee, may authorize a Mass Communication to all students at the university, and only the University Registrar may send a Mass Communication to all students at the university.
 Excluded from this requirement are Mass Communications sent by the Department of Public Safety for an Emergency Purpose, which may be sent at any time without prior authorization.
-For more information about university-wide communications, see Section 8.2 Communicating with the Campus.
+For more information about university-wide communications, see Section 6.2 Communicating with the Campus Community policy.

 i.
 Alerts sent for an Emergency Purpose.

-b.
-Text messaging must not be used as the sole means of communicating an essential message or announcement.
-The text message must be supplemented by some other means of communication (e.g., an email or web-based notice) to ensure that all individuals receive the message.
+d.
+Text messaging must not be used as the sole means of communicating an essential message or announcement (e.g., notification of a registration hold).
+The text message must be supplemented by some other means of communication (e.g., an email or web-based notice) to ensure that all students receive the message.

 i.
-Comply with the consent agreement in the Opt In statement agreed to by the student as well as applicable laws, regulations, and university procedures;
+Comply with applicable laws, regulations, university procedures, and any consent agreement that applies to an Opt In statement agreed to by the student or applicant;

-iii.
-Be clear from the content of the text message that the sender is the university so that the recipients can see immediately its origin (e.g., “OSU Alert” or “OSU Admissions”);

 iv.
+Be clear from the content of the text message that the sender is the university so that the recipients can immediately see its origin (e.g., “OSU Alert” or “OSU Admissions”);

-Allow subscribers to Opt Out of receiving non-emergency messages at any time; and
+vi.
+Allow subscribers to Opt Out of receiving non-emergency messages at any time;

-v.
-Communicate that standard data and text messaging rates may apply.
+vii.
+Communicate that standard data and text messaging rates may apply; and

 a.
 May be requested, but not required, on university forms and applications.